10 Scenic Running Tracks in Sydney (+ Fun Runs)

 What better way to spend your afternoon break than with a refreshing run in the Sydney CBD via the Opera House, Mrs Macquarie’s Chair, the Botanic Gardens and the Domain.

-3. Bondi To Coogee (or Bronte)
+3. Bondi to Coogee

 4. Harbour Bridge and Lavender Bay

-If you’re a true Sydney-sider, you should run or walk the Harbour Bridge at least once in your life.
+If you’re a true Sydneysider, you should run or walk the Harbour Bridge at least once in your life.

 Otherwise, you can go through Wendy’s Secret Garden and return to the city via Lavender Street, Alfred Street, and the bridge.
-If you have time, it’s worthwhile running under the bridge and taking in a bit of Kirribilli.

 5. The Bay Run Around Iron Cove